junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 The driving trail ends several feet away, and the remaining path upwards leading to those houses needs some climbing.
 The two of them don't even have to ask whether the other would want to take some rest in the car for the night first, they are already stepping outside at the same time.

 Both of them are quiet on their way up.
 Sam doesn't know if it's because of the tiredness from the long driving or the uneasy gut feeling that's building up underneath the skin for both of them.
-He knows Cass is here, somehow, with great certainty, not just because the GPS says so or they vaguely recognize his truck dumped in the woods, but a celestial feeling, a sad -- devastated even -- feeling floating in the air.
+He knows Cas is here, somehow, with great certainty, not just because the GPS says so or they vaguely recognize his truck dumped in the woods, but a celestial feeling, a sad -- devastated even -- feeling floating in the air.
 He thinks he is certainly imagining things now, but this silent sadness almost already feels like mourning, like the moment of silence at a funeral, the wind is like quiet wailing.
 It is as if there are invisible angel tears and angel feathers flying around them, whispering that they are too late.
 Leaves fall down from a nearby tree, like a sign of life passing.
 His heart clenches at the thought, he hurries some more steps to catch up.
 Dean is already ten or more steps ahead of him, apparently anxious and eager with the same gut.

 There is no ghost in the place, the EMF is quiet, but there is a sense of residue everywhere they see.
 It's like the memory of people's existence is still here, engraved into the houses, the trees, the ground, long after they're gone; like their breaths are still here, mixed in the wind.